-This strategy applies to Young’s Seafood Limited and its’ UK associate group members in accordance with paragraphs 19 and 25 of Schedule 19 to the Finance Act 2016.
+This strategy applies to Young’s Seafood Limited and its’ UK associate group members in accordance with Schedule 19 of Finance Act 2016.
 In this strategy, references to ‘Young’s’ or ‘the group’ are to all these entities.
-The strategy has is being published in accordance with paragraph 16(4) of the Schedule and relates to the financial year ending 30 September 2018.

 This strategy applies from the date of publication until it is superseded.
-References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
+References to ‘UK Taxation’ are to the taxes and duties set out in Schedule 19 which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.

 Young’s is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
 The group’s tax affairs are managed in a way which takes into account the group’s wider corporate reputation in line with Young’s overall high standards of governance.

 Governance in relation to UK taxation

-- Ultimate responsibility for Young’s tax strategy and compliance rests with the Board of Young’s Seafood Limited;
+- Ultimate responsibility for Young’s tax strategy and compliance rests with the Board of Young’s ultimate parent company, Element UK TopCo Limited;

 - The Chief Financial Officer (‘CFO’) is the Board member with executive responsibility for tax matters;

-- Day-to-day management of Young’s tax affairs is delegated to the Accounting Services Director, who reports to the CFO;
+- Day-to-day management of Young’s tax affairs is delegated to group finance team, who ultimately report to the CFO;

-- The Accounting Services Department is staffed with appropriately qualified individuals;
+- The group finance team is staffed with appropriately qualified individuals;

 - Advice is sought from external advisors where appropriate.